hashicorp/design-system/website/docs/components/tabs/partials/guidelines/guidelines.md

 !!!

-when nesting tabs, regardless of if your content area consists of contained or non-contained components; we recommed:
+when nesting tabs, regardless of if your content area consists of contained or non-contained components; we recommend:

 - 24px above each Tabs instance
 - 16px between each Tabs instance and its corresponding content area